Explore the Saints

 One of Newman’s most widely-read works is The Idea of a University, which was inspired, in part by his work as the first rector of the newly-formed Catholic University in Dublin which eventually became University College Dublin.
 As rector, Newman oversaw construction of the beautiful University Church, which is now cared for by Notre Dame’s Newman Centre for Faith and Reason.
 Persuaded by Newman’s many English Catholic admirers, Pope Leo XIII appointed Newman to the College of Cardinals in 1879.
 Newman died eleven years later on August 11, 1890.
 Very shortly after, in 1893, the first Newman Club was established at the University of Pennsylvania in the United States.
 Hundreds have followed on college campuses the world over, and Newman’s efforts to unite the life of the mind with the life of faith continue to bear fruit in Catholic universities.
 Newman’s vision continually challenges Catholic universities to pursue truth with a clear intellect and in dialogue with the world around them.

 Cardinal Newman was beatified in 2010 and canonized by Pope Francis on October 13, 2019 in Rome.
-The image above is a statue of Cardinal Newman on the side of Dillon Hall.
+Today’s featured image is a statue of Cardinal Newman on the side of Dillon Hall.
 One of the poems he wrote on the eve of his conversion, “The Pillar of the Cloud,” has become popularized in song form as the hymn “Lead Kindly Light,” sung here by the Notre Dame Folk Choir.

 St. John Henry Newman, whose great faith illuminated his intellect and brightened his imagination—pray for us!